MarcoPolo/marcopolo.github.io/content/code/goodbye-bit-rot/index.md

 ## A concrete example.
 This will never bit rot.

-To continue our Smalltalk theme, here's a "Hello World" program that, barring a fundamental change in how Nix Flakes works, will work forever on an x86_64 linux machine.
+To continue our Smalltalk theme, here's a "Hello World" program that, barring a fundamental change in how Nix Flakes works, will work forever[^1] on an x86_64 linux machine.